 During upper eyelid surgery in Sydney, the cosmetic surgery will focus on the patient’s upper lids.
 The procedure can involve removing excess skin or loose skin from the eyelid, but also the removal of soft tissue such as fat.
 Before the procedure takes place, the cosmetic surgery will evaluate if fat, skin, or both need to be removed.

 Even though there are various techniques that can be done during eyelid surgery, we will focus on one specific technique to illustrate how the procedure is done.

 Treatments of the eye area such as the blepharoplasty can be done under a local anaesthetic or a general anaesthetic (sedation).
 Once the area has been sedated, the surgeon will make a small incision along the upper eyelid crease.
 Once the incision is made, the surgeon can remove eyelid skin, fat or other tissue.

-Please note that the surgery of the upper eyelid can be different than that of the lower eyelid.
-The incision is usually made in a different location; this to make sure the remaining scar remains hidden for the naked eye.
+Please note that the surgery of the upper eyelid can be different from that of the lower eyelid.
+The incision is usually made in a different location; to make sure the remaining scar remains hidden from the naked eye.
 If you are interested in lower blepharoplasty too, we recommend checking out the relevant information page on the website.